 I will never forget the day I left.
 My nerves, the paperwork that had to be signed, the long wait outside because you know the date but not the time that they will let you leave.
 In these moments the love of your family is very important.
 A hug from your children cures all pain and all anxiety.
 More than anything I remember breathing the good air of the forest.
 Feeling that free air, I sank to my knees giving thanks to God for allowing me to leave prison, for letting me go home.
 Where my house had been was just flat land with nothing but trees.
-It had been built of recycled wood and cardboard and, as my neighbours later recounted, the very police who had arrested me had taken away everything they found in the house: the TV, the fridge, everything.
-That's our reality.
-It happened to lots of women I met in prison: sometimes they even do it while they are arresting you, they take everything of value and never return it.
-I had to start from scratch, from spoons to beds.
-I had to begin a new life and leave the past behind, overcome, let it go, and move forward.
+It had been built of recycled wood experience of prison is separation from those 'outside'.
+I didn't see my family for many years.